wp-plugins/coolclock/readme.txt

 * Skin watermelon alpha fix

 = 2.9.4 =
-* FIX: undefined index in widget form
+* New clock skin shared by user MrCarlLister
-* NEW: Use Globaltick branch script version 3.0.0-pre
+* Use Globaltick branch script version 3.0.0-pre
-* NEW: Clock skin shared by user MrCarlLister
+* BUGFIX: undefined index in widget form

 = 2.9.2 =
-* FIX: Thread between tip of the second hand and 3 o'clock in IE
+* BUGFIX: Thread between tip of the second hand and 3 o'clock in IE
 * Shortcode filter

 = 2.9 =